wp-plugins/cp-image-store/readme.txt

       publication date
     § Associate various features to pictures: author, type of image, color scheme, and categories
-    § Allows to insert a particular image in posts or pages, and as widget on website's sidebars
+    § Allows select an alternative layout of the store design § Allows to insert a particular image in posts or pages, and as widget on website's sidebars
     § Allows sharing image pages in social networks (ex: Facebook, Twitter, Google+)